 Which indeed, it is.
 You can kill a person by throwing a durian at his head.
 It's just like a ball of spikes.
-(There is another Southeast Asian fruit, known by an Indonesian name: Rambutan, the "hair fruit", "rambut" being the Indonesian word for "hair".)
+(There is another Southeast Asian fruit, known by a Malaysian and Indonesian name: Rambutan, the "hair fruit", "rambut" being the Malaysian and Indonesian word for "hair".)

-Indonesia has the best climate for durians (highly tropical), and in the chief Indonesian durian-growing area of North Sumatra, durians are available year round.
+Malaysia and Indonesia have the best climate for durians (highly tropical), and in the chief Indonesian durian-growing area of North Sumatra, durians are available year round.
 Incidentally, during the Thai durian season of

 I am convinced that durians are good for health, not just because fruit in general is healthy.